Copy DVD to USB with/without Computer in 2026: 3 Ways for PC/TV/Car

 Step 3.
 Choose the DVD Title and Set Output Format

 Select the main movie title for ripping.
-Once you've selected the title, you'll need to choose an output format.
+Once you've selected the title, you'll need to choose an output format like MP4, which offers the optimal USB compatibility with TVs adn Cars, under the Summary tab.

 Step 4.
 Set the Destination Folder to Your USB Drive

 Now that you've selected the output format, it's time to choose the destination folder for your ripped file.
-Click the "Browse" button next to the "Save As" field and select your USB drive as the destination folder.
+Click the "Browse" button next to the "Save As" field.
+Navigate to your USB drive and give your file a name.
+This ensures your ripped file is saved directly to your USB drive.

 Step 5.
 Start Ripping and Wait for the Process to Complete

-After the ripping process is complete, the DVD video will be saved to your USB drive.
+After the ripping process is complete, your digital movie is ready for playback via your USB drive.

-While VLC is reliable for unprotected discs, it may struggle with some copy-protected commercial DVDs and generally offers slower conversion speeds compared to professional rippers.
+While VLC is reliable for unprotected discs, it often struggles with some copy-protected commercial DVDs and generally offers slower conversion speeds compared to professional rippers because it has no hardware acceleration for ripping.

 Step 1.
 Open VLC Media Player and Go to Convert